 Paul helped some of the Redbacks learn that they’re short or long-sighted due to long periods without an eye test.
 Being aware of these issues can help to manage the conditions correctly and prevent further eye disease and problems.

-Here at Adelaide City Optometrist we are one of the few optometrists to offer this technology for sports vision testing in Australia and the only optometrist to offer it in Adelaide.
+Here at Adelaide City Optometrist we are one of the few optometrists to offer this kind of technology for sports vision testing in Australia and the only optometrist to offer it in Adelaide.

 We use 2 devices which have the ability to track the users individual eye movements.
-The first device is created by SyncThink using their product Eye-Sync.
-This device works in the form of a virtual reality headset, using 8 small cameras on the inside to view your eye movements from every angle.
+The first device works in the form of a virtual reality headset, using 8 small cameras on the inside to view your eye movements from every angle.
 We use this device specifically to take baselines for concussion and view the effects on your eye health.
 The testing also tracks your eye fatigue and the ability to focus on an object with a changing background.

 The second device is in the form of a large tablet that you sit in front of.
 This device has the ability to test our reaction time and our cognitive ability to make fast decisions.
 This program also gives each user an athlete participating score out of 100 with specifics on areas they need to improve.
 This feedback is highly beneficial for coaches as they can compare their players weaknesses and strengths to use to their benefit.